sebastiantoh/tp/docs/DeveloperGuide.md

 ![The different outcomes of the program that can occur from the `meeting add <args>` Command](images/MeetingAddActivityDiagram.png)

+*Fig. 18 - The different outcomes of the program that can occur from the `meeting add <args>` Command*

 #### Modelling `Meeting`s

 Meetings are modelled according to the class diagram below.

 ![Class diagram used to model meetings](images/MeetingClassDiagram.png)

+*Fig. 19 - Class diagram used to model meetings*

 `LocalDateTime` and `Duration` are classes from Java's `java.time` package.